NewcastleUni-NetworkEcologyGroup/Opentrons/README.md

 ***

 ## Tips and tricks to working with the OT-2
-Here are a few points to keep note of when getting used to the OT-2:
+Here are a few points to keep note of when getting used to the OT-2.
+If you are coming here with a fair amount of Python knowlege then this probably isn't for you.
+Rather, this is intended to help novice users climb the learning curve and get working with the OT-2 rapidly.